LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 2 --> b[b]
 ```

 And now, our second `'|'` token.
-As the top of the stack will now be pointing to a `Branch` node, we will 'split' this branch and create a new child.
+As the root is now a `Branch` node, we will 'split' this branch and create a new child with a fresh `Group` node.
 ```mermaid
 graph TD